 Photography, especially studio portraiture, became instantly popular on the Swahili coast of eastern Africa and by the 1880s residents of such port cities as Mombasa and Zanzibar avidly collected and commissioned photographs of locals and distant others.
 Although photography was used as a medium for the performance of selfhood later on, during its early history it was about murkier, even intractable meanings.

 See all lectures (archive)

-Spring 2016 Lecture Series
+Fall 2016 Lecture Series